UniversalTourist/tidyverse_trainer_exam_materials/hazel_kavili_trainer_presentation.md

 ========================================================
 Thank you for joining the training!

-You can find lesson materials in here:
+You can find the all lesson materials my [Github page.](https://github.com/UniversalTourist/tidyverse_trainer_exam_materials)

+Any questions?
+I'd be happy to answer!